walkrick/g3-assessment-week-16/README.md

 ## Background

 You want to automate your indoor garden setup.
-Being a crafty, nerdy type of person, you hooked up sensors to your plan containers, and you track metrics such as:
+Being a crafty, nerdy type of person, you hooked up sensors to your plant containers, and you track metrics such as:

+* container name
 * pH levels
 * Nutrient solution levels
 * Temperature